 Largest Towns in Cornwall

 There are several mid-sized towns in Cornwall with a population of more than 20,000.
-Truro (population 21,000) is the only city in Cornwall, despite being only the fifth largest settlement in the county.
+Truro (population 21,000) is the only and largest city in Cornwall, despite being only the fifth largest settlement in the county.
 It was granted city status in 1876.

 St Austell is the largest town in Cornwall.
 In 2013, its population was 27,400 people.
 The wider urban area around St Austell, has a population of 34,700 (2011 census data).